Royal Observer Corps: Similar voluntary organisations overseas

-Organisations similar to the ROC were formed elsewhere during the Second World War, including the Ground Observer Corps, (USA), the Aircraft Identity Corps, (Canada), and the Volunteer Air Observers Corps, (Australia).
+Organisations similar to the ROC were formed elsewhere during the Second World War, including the Ground Observer Corps (USA), the Aircraft Identity Corps (Canada), and the Volunteer Air Observers Corps (Australia).
 However, unlike the Royal Observer Corps, most of these organisations had been disbanded by the end of the 1950s.

 Following the Second World War, the Danish Home Guard also sought to develop an organisation with a similar role to that of the ROC.
-Links were formed by the ROC with the Luftmeldekorpset (LMK), the Danish Air Reporting Corps, who also performed a similar nuclear warning role in Denmark whilst retaining the aircraft recognition role due to the proximity of Warsaw Pact countries.
+Links were formed by the ROC with the Luftmeldekorpset (LMK), the Danish Air Reporting Corps, which also performed a similar nuclear warning role in Denmark whilst retaining the aircraft recognition role due to the proximity of Warsaw Pact countries.
 Aircraft recognition competitions between the LMK and ROC took place annually until 1991, despite the ROC no longer having an operational role of aircraft recognition.
 Honours remained roughly even over the history of the competitions, with the four-man ROC team taking the trophy in the final contest.
 Liaison visits to the LMKHQ proved popular, particularly as it was located in the basement of the main Carlsberg brewery in Copenhagen, with the LMK mess having free lager piped direct from the factory above.
-(The LMK was disbanded in 2004).
+(The LMK was disbanded in 2004.)